Securing Your Backend: 7 Essential Strategies for Cybersecurity in 2026

 • NoSQL Specific Considerations: Document databases (MongoDB, Couchbase) and Key-Value stores (Redis, DynamoDB) have unique threat models.
 Misconfigured access controls (e.g., exposed MongoDB instances without authentication) are still a common vector.
 GraphQL NoSQL Injection vulnerabilities, while less common, are also emerging.
 Strong schema validation, rigorous input sanitization, and careful query construction are paramount.

-Practical Implementation (Python/SQLAlchemy with PostgreSQL):
+Practical Implementation (Python/SQLAlchemy with PostgreSQL) for Database Security

 import sqlalchemy